Kentucky inmate honored for actions during deadly tornado - NewsBreak

 GRAVES COUNTY, Ky. ( WKRN ) — An inmate in Western Kentucky was honored for his heroic actions during the deadly December tornadoes that killed 76 Kentuckians .

 The Graves County Sheriff’s Office presented an award to inmate Marco Sanchez who was on work detail at a candle factory on Dec.
-10, 2021, in Mayfield when a tornado ripped through the building, killing eight inside.Target to pay workers a starting wage of up to $24 an hour
+10, 2021, in Mayfield when a tornado ripped through the building, killing eight inside.UWF football games move to Pen Air Field

 According to the Graves County Sheriff’s Office, witnesses at the candle factory reported an inmate at the candle factory site worked tirelessly that night to pull victims from the rubble and offer aid to those that were injured despite suffering from a broken leg and cracked ribs.